 Addition Using Anchor Point 10 and Compensation

 I represent 29 and 7 using ten frames.
-The number 29 is close to 30, so I remove 1 from the frame with 7 tokens, leaving 6.
-I add the token to 29, which gives me another ten, so that makes 30.
+The number 29 is close to 30, so I remove one counter from the frame with 7 counters, leaving 6.
+I then add that counter to 29, which gives me another ten, so that makes 30.
 Now I have to add 30 and 6.

 30 + 6 = 36